Adriwang/Adriwang/README.md

 <div align="left">

-My main focus right now is **Ash**, a game engine I’m building completely from the ground up.
+My main focus right now is **AshOS**, a complete/integrated graphical Operating System.

 I split my time between **Software Engineering**, **Graphic Design**, and **Audio Engineering**.

-I am also focused on a complete/integrated graphical Operating System, called **AshOS**.

 **I choose not to develop for macOS or other Apple platforms due to their reliance on proprietary APIs, closed ecosystem control, and restrictive App Store policies.**